kallith/Dotfiles/README.md

 # Dotfiles

-My configuration files directories ready to be [stow](http://www.gnu.org/software/stow/)-ed

-Scripts and snippets stored in repo root.
+Collection of various configuration files and scripts.